LeyingGuan/BCOPS/README.md

 or download the zip file bcops_0.1.0.tar.gz and install it in R locally.
 ## Overview

-There are 4 functions that the user can access in this package:
+Users  can access the following functions in this package:

-BCOPS.train

-BCOPS.prediction

-evaluate.conformal

-mixtureEst
+BCOPS: for training and prediction

+evaluate.conformal: for evaluation

+mixtureEst: for estimating distributional shift

+BCOPS.train: for more flexible training

+BCOPS.prediction: for prediction

 Details of how to use the functions can be found in the help page coming with each of the function in R, demonstrated with detailed examples.